welchie/strava_stats/README.md

 # strava_stats
-Program to analyse an Athletes stats form Strava
+Program to analyse an Athletes stats from Strava